Yanesplu/StyleHub_test/StyleHub_Test_Cases.md

 ### Steps

-1. Open the cart page.2.
-Verify that the cart has no products.3.
+1. Open the cart page.
+2. Verify that the cart has no products.
-    Attempt to click "Proceed to Payment" or "Checkout".
+3.Attempt to click "Proceed to Payment" or "Checkout".

 ### Expected Result

 The "Proceed to Payment" button should be disabled or unclickable.
 If clicked, a message should appear: "Your cart is empty" or similar.
 User cannot access payment page until at least one product is added.

 ------------------------------------------------------------------------